 Didn't find what you were looking for?
 Get more answers to common questions about dementia.
 Or contact us with your questions at [email protected].

 More useful links and resources

-What is dementia? - This one-page document will introduce you to the basic facts around dementia, including the differences between dementia and normal aging, the importance of early diagnosis and what to do if you’re concerned that you or someone you know has dementia.
+What is dementia?
+Alzheimer Society of Canada, 2020.
+This one-page document will introduce you to the basic facts around dementia, including the differences between dementia and normal aging, the importance of early diagnosis and what to do if you’re concerned that you or someone you know has dementia.

-Dementia - In addition to providing basic information on dementia, this one-page, downloadable factsheet includes a brief summary of Indigenous views on dementia.
-Provided by the Native Women’s Association of Canada.
+Dementia.
+Native Women’s Association of Canada, 2020.
+In addition to providing basic information on dementia, this one-page, downloadable factsheet includes a brief summary of Indigenous views on dementia.